-$Entities\ forming\ part\ of\ our\ Promoter\ Group\ (other\ than\ our\ Promoter):$
+Entities forming part of our Promoter Group (other than our Promoter):

-Sr. No. Name of the entities Body co orporates in which at least 20% of the equity share capital is held by our Promoter or the immedia te relatives as set out above of our Promoter 1.
+Sr. No. Name of the entities Body co rporates in which at least 20% of the equity share capital is held by our Promoter or the immedia te relatives as set out above of our Promoter 1.
 Agni Estates and Foundations Private Limited 2.
 Garuda Aerospace Private Limited 3.
 Agni Surya Energy Private Limited 4.
 Agni Business and Management Services Private Limited 5.
 Fourthforce Surveillance Indo Private Limited 6.
 Vagas Aqua Private Limited 7.
 Mine Infra Consultants Pte.
 Ltd., Singapore 8.
 Flame Advertising Company Private Limited 9.
-Agni Vishnu ventures Private Limited Body co rporate in which at least 20% of the equity share capital is held by the body corporates forming a part of o our Promoter Group as set out above NII.
+Agni Vishnu ventures Private Limited • rporate in which at least 20% of the equity share capital is held by the body corporates forming a ur Promoter Group as set out above part 01 0 ui i tomotei Gioup as set out above